AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md

    `/workfront log out` Or\
    `/wf log out`\
    You receive a confirmation that you have been logged out of [!DNL Workfront].\
-   You remain logged in to [!DNL Workfront] if you have a separate [!DNL Workfront] instance open in another browser tab on in another application.&nbsp;
+   You remain logged in to [!DNL Workfront] if you have a separate [!DNL Workfront] instance open in another browser tab on in another application.